 Georgia has been in transition politically, socially, and economically since the collapse of the Soviet Union.
-Country’s community and economic development priorities continue to be building a democratically and economically stable state through the development and strengthening of civil society institutions; having educated, motivated, and confident youth; and offering development opportunities for entrepreneurship, business, and other essential skills needed in 21st century.
-Despite laudable aspirations in the areas of civil society, youth and economic development, gaps exist in achieving all of these ambitious goals.
+The country’s community and economic development priorities continue to focus on building a democratically and economically stable state through the development and strengthening of civil society institutions; having educated, motivated, and confident youth; and offering development opportunities for entrepreneurship, business, and other essential skills needed in 21st century.
+Despite laudable aspirations in the areas of civil society, youth, and economic development, gaps still exist in achieving all of these ambitious goals.

-Organizational and Community Development Facilitators work under Peace Corps Georgia’s Individual and Organizational Development (IOD) Project to contribute to Georgia’s efforts to build a strong, democratic and economically-sound society.
-Through this project, Volunteers, with the support of regional and local organizations, will help citizens of Georgia—especially youth, women and vulnerable populations—to be civically engaged and to attain economic well-being.
+Organizational and Community Development Facilitators work under Peace Corps Georgia’s Individual and Organizational Development (IOD) Project to contribute to Georgia’s efforts to build a strong, democratic, and economically-sound society.
+Through this project, Volunteers and their assigned regional and local organizations, will support citizens of Georgia—especially youth, women and vulnerable populations—to be civically engaged and to attain economic well-being.

 Volunteers are placed in small cities, towns, and villages to work with local non-governmental organizations, community-based organizations, regional youth departments, non-formal educational centers, libraries, departments of local municipalities, or other not-for-profit or governmental organizations/entities.
 The capacity level of these organizations varies, ranging from well- established and high-functioning to newly-established with limited organizational capacity.
-You will serve as a facilitator, co-planner, adviser, mentor, and trainer in your organization and community.
-You will work closely with local counterparts and community members to design and implement projects and activities to build individual and organizational capacity in project design and management, grant writing, fundraising, information technology, entrepreneurship, civic engagement, networking, and English for work purposes.
+You will serve as a co-facilitator, co-planner, co-trainer, and mentor in your organization and community while working closely with local counterparts and community members to design and implement projects and activities to build individual and organizational capacity in project design and management, grant writing, fundraising, information technology, entrepreneurship, civic engagement, networking, and English for work purposes.
 In collaboration with your counterparts, you will design and deliver professional development trainings or mentorships in the areas of employability skills, entrepreneurship skills, digital literacy, project design and management, organizational management, leadership, youth empowerment, and other civic engagement topics that will support youth and other individuals to become more skilled and civically-engaged members of the society.